Annabel Nicholson Therapy

 I have a special interest and knowledge of grief and loss.
 Grief is surprisingly not always recognised by the person experiencing it.
 Loss can encompass many areas; the loss of a relationship, friendship, divorce, work, health, the feeling of a loss of self and the death of a loved one or even a pet.
 We have been living through an unprecedented amount of loss and change.
 Past experiences that may have been buried may have resurfaced.
 I believe that grief is an individual process.
 Therapy can help explore the complexities of grief.
 I do not believe that grief is something to ‘work through’ or ‘get over’, I believe that it is a process of learning to adapt.
 Everybody experiences grief in their own unique way and at their own speed.
 My role is to hear your stories and to understand your own personal experiences in a warm, caring, compassionate and non-judgmental environment.

-At the moment, I am offering online or telephone psychotherapy and counselling sessions and I also offer outdoor walk and talk sessions.
-As lockdown measures lift, I will restart face to face therapy in Newcastle upon Tyne.
+I am offer face to face, online or telephone psychotherapy and counselling sessions and I also offer outdoor walk and talk sessions.
 I am an integrative psychotherapist.
 I use a range of therapy approaches which are adapted to suit your own individual needs.
-My main model is Transactional Analysis, but I also use other theories and models, I am particularly interested in guided imagery and using metaphors.
+My main theoretical model is Transactional Analysis, but I also use other theories and models, I am particularly interested in guided imagery and using metaphors.

 Sessions last for 50 minutes.
 It varies how many sessions people feel they need.
-Generally, I seem to work longer term with clients, but I am happy to work short term which is usually 6 or 8 sessions.
+I often work longer term but I am happy to work short term which is usually 6 or 8 sessions.
 Again, this is very individual and is something we can discuss together.

 Walk and talk sessions are based in Newcastle upon Tyne, if this style of therapy appeals to you, we can discuss where we will meet.
 If the weather is poor, we can walk in a more sheltered setting.

 - MSc Psychotherapy